-Refer to the product manufacturer's owner's manual and links to learn more about your power washers and sprayers.
+Refer to the product manufacturer's owner's manual and links to learn more about your coach's sinks.

 Toilets

 These brief operation instructions are for quick reference only.
 Any quick start instructions provided should not take the place of the complete Operation Manual provided by this item's manufacturer.